AshaAgrawal07/artapp/DEVELOPMENT.md

 **log 4/28**
 1. ofRunApp(new ofApp())
   For some reason, ofApp() is not being recognized and message is saying that the function was deleted.
 I have no clue when I deleted it or if I even did.
+Turns out that I had to create a default constructor for Tool; it compiles now